Calibration of an Unstable Circuit Model using Prediction Error Method

 timespan: (0.0, 50000.0)

-Argument passed to PredictionErrorMethod is the amount of correction needed during simulation.
+Argument passed to DiscreteFixedGainPEM is the amount of correction needed during simulation.
 1.0 represents completely using the data and 0.0 represents completely ignoring the data.
 Typically, we should use this be about 0.2-0.3 to help guide the simulation.

 The next step is to define an InverseProblem by specifying the parameters we want to optimize and the search space of those parameters.

-prob = InverseProblem(experiment, sys, [Ro.R => (9.5e-3, 13.5e-3), C1.C => (9, 11), C2.C => (95, 105)])
+prob = InverseProblem(experiment, [Ro.R => (9.5e-3, 13.5e-3), C1.C => (9, 11), C2.C => (95, 105)])

-InverseProblem with one experiment optimizing 3 parameters.
+InverseProblem with one experiment with 3 elements in the search space.

 Calibration